3. The Mistake: Your hands are sweaty, so one of you tears the condom package with your teeth.

 5. The Mistake: You don’t use a condom because she’s on the Pill.

-The Potential Damage: If you’re in a relationship, you should trust that she’s true to her word, but for a one night stand?
+The Potential Damage: If you’re in a relationship, you should trust that she’s true to her word, but for a one-night stand?
 It’s not worth the risk.
-According to the Center for Disease Control and Prevention, birth control pills are between 91-99 percent effective in preventing pregnancy—but the Pill plus a condom gives you close-to-perfect protection.
+According to the Centers for Disease Control and Prevention, birth control pills are between 91-99 percent effective in preventing pregnancy—but the Pill plus a condom gives you close-to-perfect protection.
 Your call.